 Digital Advertising Terminology You Need to Know

 Digital advertising is here to stay.
-It’s not a passing fad; it has become the leading way to get your message in front of the masses.
+It’s not a fad; it has become the leading way to get your message in front of the masses.
 You’re either reading this on a laptop, smartphone, tablet, or desktop computer.
-This is the playground, and as the old saying goes, you fish where the fish are.
+It is the playground, and as the old saying goes, you fish where the fish are.
 But if you want to be successful, you need a working knowledge of the terminology that comes with the territory.
 Here’s a good glossary to get you started.

 Think of this like the way you would think of a typical TV or radio media buy.
 You are guaranteed to get the ad played a set number of times, but you have no guarantee that a specific number of people will see it, or interact.
-2 million impressions sounds great, until you find out that 99 percent of those have gone unnoticed.
+2 million impressions sounds great until you find out that 99 percent of those have gone unnoticed.

-This is a much better determination of the efficacy of your digital buy.
+It is a much better determination of the efficacy of your digital buy.
 Unlike impressions, reach tells you how many DIFFERENT people visit a website and see your ad, and also determines the percentage of these people that are targeted by the advertising.
 Many people refer to this as “unique visitors per month.”
 So 50 impressions seen by the same person would have a reach of just 1.

 You experience this daily.
 Using user information, browsing habits, and shopping patterns, ads are served to people in a very targeted way.
 For instance, if you’ve been looking around for a flight, you will start seeing ads for luggage and beachwear over the next few weeks.
 Contextual targeting is the modern equivalent of pulling lists for direct mail campaigns.
-Only this is more accurate, and immediate.
+Only this is more accurate and immediate.

 An advertising method that continues to grow in popularity, native advertising attempts to mimic the content of the site on which it is seen.
 It will have to announce, in some way, that it is a paid advertisement.
-But, those alerts are usually small, and hidden away in small print.
+But, those alerts are usually small and hidden away in small print.
 For example, you may create an advertisement that looks and reads like an article about men’s health, fishing, or grocery shopping.
 However, the content all leads to your product or service.
 The traditional, non-digital form of native advertising is known as an advertorial.

 Keywords are a vital part of online advertising.
 Specific words or phrases are chosen by advertisers, and these will trigger ads for the client when someone searches for those words.
 They do not have to be directly related, either.
 For instance, while it may be common to trigger purchase the phrase “Mother’s Day gifts” to sell flowers, you could also buy words and phrases like “my wife is mad at me” or “box of chocolates.”

-These are adverts that appear before, during, and after the content that you actually want to access.
+These are adverts that appear before, during, and after the content that you want to access.
 They have become the scourge of digital advertising, and people will now happily pay a monthly subscription to YouTube Red to avoid having to see an interstitial ad.
-Basically, they are the digital equivalent of commercial breaks on television.
+They are the digital equivalent of commercial breaks on television.
 However, they make the page load more slowly, they interrupt the natural flow of the reader, and they can often take longer to view than the actual content the user was looking for.

-Be very careful with your use of interstitial ads, it’s a digital mistake that can do a lot of damage to your brand.
+Be very careful with your use of interstitial ads; it’s a digital mistake that can do a lot of damage to your brand.